timsong-cpp/papers/2106_algo_result/algo_result.md

 # Introduction

-This paper provides alternative wording for NB comments [GB315](https://github.com/cplusplus/nbballot/issues/311) and [GB316](https://github.com/cplusplus/nbballot/issues/312).
+This paper provides alternative wording for NB comments [GB315](https://github.com/cplusplus/nbballot/issues/311) and [GB316](https://github.com/cplusplus/nbballot/issues/312), based on LEWG's direction in Prague.

 # Wording
 This wording is relative to [@N4849].